vivekdoc/AI-Practicals/README.md

-In this repositories i will uploading my AI practicals. these practicals are been taught to us in our college
+In this repositories i will be uploading my AI practicals. these practicals are been taught to us in our college.